PCN: A Deep Learning Approach to Jet Tagging Utilizing Novel Graph Construction Methods and Chebyshev Graph Convolutions: Introduction

 Differences in model architecture can present significant opportunities for increasing model performance when combined with a suitable representation.
 Qu. et al. \cite{3} utilizes a transformer architecture that incorporates relational information into prediction through the particle attention layer.
 However, transformer models lack methods for analyzing these relational features separately.
 In contrast, graph-based architectures utilize edge convolutions and graph convolutions, which are heavily influenced by the relational structure of the graph.
-Our main contribution is the development of a graph-based representation that provides more information per particle and the usage of Chebyshev graph convolutions to better leverage the relational structure underlying a jet.
-We design Particle Chebyshev Network (PCN) with the scale of data provided to ParT to demonstrate greater jet tagging performance.
+Our main contribution is the development of a graph-based representation of jets that incorporates comprehensive particle-level features and the usage of Chebyshev graph convolutions to synthesize information across disparate spatial scales.